-While NASCAR drivers compete individually in races, many of them are on a team with other drivers.
+While NASCAR drivers compete individually in races, many are on a team with other drivers.
 A team is allowed up to four different cars and is usually made up of cars from one manufacturer.
 The most common car manufacturers include Chevrolet, Ford, and Toyota.
-In addition to cars on a team sharing the same manufacturer, different teams that have the same manufacturer will often work together.
+In addition to cars on a team sharing the same manufacturer, different teams with the same manufacturer will often work together.

 In the NASCAR Cup Series, 17 teams compete.
 A few of the most notable teams are Hendrick Motorsports, Joe Gibbs Racing, and Stewart-Haas Racing.
-While a NASCAR owner usually has only one team, a team is allowed to race in all of the NASCAR national series including the NASCAR Cup Series, the NASCAR Xfinity Series, and the NASCAR Gander RV & Outdoors Truck Series.
+While a NASCAR owner usually has only one team, a team is allowed to race in all of the NASCAR national series, including the NASCAR Cup Series, the NASCAR Xfinity Series, and the NASCAR Camping World Truck Series.

 Cutting Down Cars

-In 2016, the number of cars in a NASCAR race was cut down from 43 to 40.
+In 2016, the number of cars in a NASCAR Cup Series race was cut down from 43 to 40.
 At the same time, the organization enacted a charter system for racing teams.
 Under the new system, 36 individual charters were awarded for the NASCAR Cup Series.
 A charter guarantees that the owner will have at least one of their cars compete in the NASCAR Cup Series points races.
-In addition, the charters are able to be transferred from one team to another or sold to outside buyers.
+In addition, the charters can be transferred from one team to another or sold to outside buyers.

-This decision was made by NASCAR to improve the financial stability of the organization and increase the value of each racing team, especially to investors.
-The teams that consistently competed in the most races were awarded the initial charters.
-These teams included Hendrick Motorsports (four charters), Stewart-Haas Racing (three charters) and Joe Gibbs Racing (three charters).
+NASCAR made this decision to improve the organization’s financial stability and increase the value of each racing team, especially to investors.
+The teams that competed in the most races were awarded the initial charters.
+These teams included Hendrick Motorsports (four charters), Stewart-Haas Racing (three charters), and Joe Gibbs Racing (three charters).

 Qualifying for the Daytona 500